Mobile App Trends You Need on Your Radar in 2019

-Security is a main concern across all areas of the digital landscape, not just for mobile applications.
-With the mobile arena still in its early years, comparatively speaking to other digital environments, many apps still fail to pass basic security tests.
-In fact, according to a study by Gartner, just two years ago in 2017 they reported that 75%3 of mobile apps could not pass simple security tests.
+Security is a primary concern across all areas of the digital landscape, not just for mobile applications.
+With the mobile arena still in its early years, many apps still fail to pass basic security tests.
+According to a 2017 study by Gartner, 75%3 of mobile apps could not pass simple security tests.

-But with more regulations, such as GDPR, NDB, and the newly enacted PSD2 regulations for the banking industry, we predict there will be an even greater urgency for organizations to secure their mobile apps.
-Apps that are manipulated by hackers not only contribute to losses for the app company, but it causes huge distrust and a bad reputation among users.
+With more regulations, such as GDPR, NDB, and the newly enacted PSD2 regulations for the banking industry, we predict there will be an even greater urgency for organizations to secure their mobile apps.
+Apps manipulated by hackers not only contribute to losses for the app company, but cause huge distrust and a bad reputation among users.

-Now more than ever, it’s important for app developers to utilize security-checking tools in the creation of their apps, and ensure that their app monetization partners utilize stringent anti-fraud measures.
+Now more than ever, it’s important for app developers to utilize security-checking tools.
+By doing so, creators ensure that their app monetization partners utilize stringent anti-fraud measures.
 For insight into Adperio’s compliance standards, check out our fraud prevention methods.

 Video Ads Continue to Grow in Popularity

-According to a study by eMarketer, advertisers are expected to spend a combined $16 billion4 on mobile video in 2019 after shattering records in 2018.
+According to a study by eMarketer, advertisers will spend $16 billion4 on mobile video in 2019.
 In fact, in 2018 smartphones became the dominant device for watching online video.

-With video being such a high driver of mobile traffic, we predict big players will make a push towards utilizing more mobile video in their apps, new companies will emerge with video-only apps, and video in-app ads will continue to be on the rise.
+With video being such a high driver of mobile traffic, we predict big players will make a push towards utilizing more mobile video in their apps.
+New companies will likely emerge with video-only apps, and video in-app ads will continue to be on the rise.

 App marketers should expect to explore Youtube, Instagram, and other video ad platforms this year, as well as ways to create their own in-app video content.